sherlocknow/dsiprojects/project_3/README.md

 ###  Conclusions

-**After evaluating and tuning Naive Bayes and Logistic Regression model and using accuracy and roc_auc scores, it is concluded that model built with Logistic regression and Tf-IDF Word vectorizer will be used for future selection of subreddits r/CreditCards & r/Credit from reddit to have one list of posts which is relavent to Credit Card business, for marketing and legal teams to review.**
+**After evaluating and tuning Naive Bayes and Logistic Regression model and using accuracy and roc_auc scores, it is concluded that model built with Logistic regression and Tf-IDF Word vectorizer will be used for future selection of subreddits r/CreditCards & r/Credit from reddit to have one list of posts which is relevant to Credit Card business, for marketing and legal teams to review.**

 ### Recommendations
+- **Use different thresh hold of probability to increase True Positives-CreditCards, even at the cost having some extra Credit posts for teams to review.**
 - **More analysis can be done to identify common words across the subreddits**
 - **Techniques like pipeline & GridSearch could be leveraged for estimating hyper-parameters for word vectorizers.**
 - **As first version of the nlp classification model is ready, team could evaluate posts related to Credit Cards on other social media sites with this classifier.**